What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

 Nishiki Market

 Whatever you do, don’t leave Kyoto without indulging in a meal at Nishiki Market.
-Only about 15 minutes by foot from Gion District, Nishiki Market is one of the best places to eat in Kyoto.
-In it, you’ll find everything from ramen and fresh seafood to matcha-infused desserts and tempura.
+Only about 15 minutes on foot from the Gion District, Nishiki Market was one of the coolest places I found to eat in Kyoto.

 Nishiki Market